ionathansideras/ionathansideras/ReadMe.md

 # Ionathan's Developer Journey 👨‍💻

-Hey there! 👋 I'm Ionathan, a passionate junior front-end developer currently working in the exciting realm of web development.
+Hey there! 👋 I'm Ionathan, a passionate front-end developer currently working in the exciting realm of web development.
 Let me share a bit about my journey so far.

 ## About Me 🚀